ckirk/notyourguru/src/pages/index.md

         identify areas for improvement, and set realistic goals - fitness or otherwise - tailored to your individual abilities.
     - image: /img/logo_500.jpg
-      text: Time to Connect to Yourself, Others, and Nature
+      text: Connection to Self, Others, and Nature
-      description: Taking time to connect to yourself, others, and nature is essential for cultivating inner peace, fostering meaningful relationships, and experiencing the profound beauty of the natural world.
-Embracing the joy of making time for yourself allows for introspection, self-discovery, and rejuvenation, enhancing overall well-being and happiness.
-        Socializing with other like-minded individuals in a serene retreat setting not only encourages camaraderie but also provides opportunities for shared growth, support, and inspiration, all within convenient reach of New York City, ensuring a seamless escape from urban hustle to serene sanctuary in under three hours.
+      description: Remove yourself from the hustle and bustle of every day life, where most people spend their days looking right through other people, and take time to connect to yourself, others, and nature.
+Connection and presence is essential for cultivating inner peace, fostering meaningful relationships, and experiencing the profound beauty of the natural world.
+Encountering other like-minded individuals in a serene retreat setting not only encourages camaraderie but also provides opportunities for shared growth, support, and inspiration.
   enabled: true
 retreats:
   heading: Upcoming Retreats